Tuanku Aishah Rohani: Background

-Tengku Aishah was born on 19 June 1952 in Batu Gajah, Perak to Tengku Seri Utama Raja Tengku Besar Mahmud ibni Almarhum Sultan Zainal Abidin III and his second wife, To' Puan Hajah Zainun Meriam binti Haji Su Mahmud.
-She is of Terengganu royal lineage.
+Princess Aishah was born on 19 June 1952 in Batu Gajah, Perak to Prince Mahmud of Terengganu (a son of Zainal Abidin III of Terengganu) and his second wife, To' Puan Hajah Zainun Meriam binti Haji Su Mahmud..

-Tengku Aishah studied in Sekolah Rendah Sultan Sulaiman, Kuala Terengganu and later Convent Taiping.
+Aishah studied in Sekolah Rendah Sultan Sulaiman, Kuala Terengganu and later Convent Taiping.
 She also studied in Convent Bukit Nanas in Kuala Lumpur.

 She previously worked in a bank where she met her husband, Tunku Muhriz.

 Royal engagement

 On 16 February 1973, the royal engagement between Tunku Besar of Seri Menanti Tunku Muhriz, then aged 25 years and Terengganu princess Tengku Aishah Rohani, then aged 21 years and 7 months old (she was only four months short of her 22nd birthday) took place at Istana Terengganu, Jalan Pekeliling.

 Prior to their engagement and courtship, Tunku Muhriz was employed as an administrative officer at Bank Rakyat whilst his future wife Tengku Aishah Rohani was working as a clerk at local bank in Malaysia.